redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 Don't forget to click on SAVE.

-**APPROVAL**
+**APPROVALS**

 <blurb>

-#### Step 4 - Creating an Approval
+#### Step 5 - Creating an Approval

-Now click on the DETAILS button to go back to your workflow main screen, then click on WORKFLOW VISUALIZER button.
+Now click on the DETAILS button to go back to your workflow main screen (you are still in the 'Default Web Server to Prod' Workflow Template).
+Then, click on WORKFLOW VISUALIZER button.

 Click on the START button to create a new "node".
 At the top pull down menu, choose "Approval".